 Family Psychological Services is owned and operated by Wes Crenshaw, PhD.
 He and his three associates see a broad clientele from Lawrence and Douglas County.
-Dr. Wes also sees Kansas City Metro clients two days a week at our office in Prairie Village.
-Kelsey will begin seeing clients on Fridays in Prairie Village in March.
+Dr. Wes also sees Kansas City Metro clients on Tuesdays and Thursdays at our office in Prairie Village.
+Kelsey Daugherty APRN will begin seeing clients on Fridays in Prairie Village in March.

 We're building on Dr. Wes's 22 years of experience in business and mental health service delivery to enhance what you and your family get out of treatment, from the time you make your first call to our office, until the time we shake hands and say "good-bye."

 Family Psychological Services offers a full range of services for families, children, teens, and college-aged adults and a limited scope of services for adults over age-25.

 Click below to learn more: